apache/flink/docs/content/docs/concepts/glossary.md

 fixed size and do not overlap.
 For example, if you specify a tumbling window with a size of 5 minutes, the current window will be evaluated and a new window will be started every five minutes.

-#### Tuple

-A composite data type that has a finite ordered list of immutable elements.

 #### Unbounded streams

-Unbounded [DataStreams](#datastream) have a start but no defined end.
+Flink treats [unbounded data](https://flink.apache.org/flink-architecture.html) as unbounded [DataStreams](#datastream), which have a start but no defined end.
 They do not terminate, provide data as it is generated, and must be continuously processed.

 #### (User-Defined) Functions

-Functions are implemented by the user and encapsulate the application logic of a [Flink application](#(flink)-application).
+Functions are implemented by the user and encapsulate the application logic of a [Flink application](#flink-application).
 Most functions are wrapped by a corresponding [operator](#operator).

 #### User-Defined Aggregate Function (UDAF)